cfw-guide/dsi.cfw.guide/docs/get-started.md

 Flipnote Lenny is an exploit utilizing the Flipnote Studio application.

-If you have Flipnote Studio and do not plan on installing Unlaunch (explained above), this exploit is recommended (alongside stylehax) as using Memory Pit causes issues in some games and homebrew.
+If you have Flipnote Studio and do not plan on installing Unlaunch (explained above), this exploit is recommended for the same reason as stylehax.

 You can always install Unlaunch later if you decide later on that you want it.